Alberto Giuliatto

-Alberto Giuliatto (born 17 September 1983) is an Italian–Canadian football (soccer) player who plays as a left defender for Italian third division club Venezia, on loan from Parma F.C.
+Alberto Giuliatto (born 17 September 1983) is an Italian former football player who played as a left defender for Italian third division club Venezia, on loan from Parma F.C.

 Career

 Giuliatto started his career at Treviso, his hometown team, but he made his debut with Belluno in the Italian Serie D. He played there for four seasons, including a one-year spell in the Serie C2.
 In 2005, he returned to Treviso and became the first player from Treviso to play for his local side in the Serie A, where he made his debut on 18 September 2005 against Lazio at the Stadio Olimpico and played in 18 matches.

 Lecce

-The next season saw him in the Serie B on the books of Treviso (until January 2007) and U.S. Lecce, who signed him in the winter transfer window to replace Erminio Rullo, in co-ownership deal for €1.3 million.
+The next season saw him in the Serie B on the books of Treviso (until January 2007) and US Lecce, who signed him in the winter transfer window to replace Erminio Rullo, in co-ownership deal for €1.3 million.
 In June 2007 Lecce acquired him outright for undisclosed fee.
 In 2007-08 he appeared in 23 matches as Lecce celebrated his return to Serie A. Giuliatto was released on 1 July 2011.